 The amount you'll have to pay depends on where you'll get a CENOMAR from.
 Getting this document online is more expensive because you'll be paying for convenience.

-A CENOMAR is valid for six months from the date of issue.
+A CENOMAR is valid for six months from the date of issue indicated on the certificate.
 Thus, secure this document within six months or less before your wedding date.

 Go to the barangay hall, city hall, or municipal hall in the place where you or your fiancé lives to get a cedula.

-A cedula, also called residence certificate or community tax certificate, is one of the marriage license requirements to get married in the Philippines.
+A cedula, also called a residence certificate or community tax certificate, is one of the marriage license requirements that couples need to secure to get married in the Philippines.
 It proves that the bride, groom, or both are resident/s of the city or town.
 Getting a cedula is just quick and easy with a minimal fee.

 A marriage license is a legal document verifying that a couple is eligible to marry.
 It's an important requirement for either a civil or church wedding in the Philippines.

-Prepare original and photocopies of the following documents from each of the couple:
+Prepare the original copy and photocopy of the following documents from each of the couple: